Apply for a passport or identity card

 For the application of a passport, you must bring:

 - All travel documents in your possession (passports as well as identity cards).
 Expired travel documents must be brought as well.
 Do you have a double nationality?
-Then also bring your foreign travel document.
+Then bring your foreign travel document as well.

 - 1 well resembling passport photo (on colour, six months old at most).
 See passport photo (Dutch only) for more information.